Peter Løvenkrands: Rangers

 Løvenkrands joined Scottish club Rangers for £1.4 million in June 2000.
+After making his debut in a league match against Dunfermline he only played sporadically in his first season at Rangers, making just 10 appearances in all competitions.
+The following season, 2001-02, he played more frequently and scored his first goal for the club in a UEFA Cup tie against Dynamo Moscow.
 He went on to play 182 games for Rangers, winning two Scottish Premier League championships.
 He scored 54 goals for Rangers, including a last-minute winner against Old Firm rivals Celtic in the 2002 Scottish Cup Final.
 During his time at Rangers, he was often played out of position as a left winger instead of his natural position of centre forward.
 He played the 2005–06 season in the centre forward position, as well as on the left wing, and had his highest-scoring season at Rangers.

 In August 2005, he trialled for English Premier League club Middlesbrough, but decided not to move.
 He started the 2005–06 season still with Rangers.
 He played an important role in Rangers' run to the last 16 of the UEFA Champions League, scoring four goals during the 2005–06 campaign.
 In the group stage, he opened the scoring in the 3–2 win against Porto, and with his goal in the 1–1 draw against Inter Milan he secured Rangers' progression to the knock-out round.
 In the round of 16, he scored in both the home and away game, though Rangers were eventually eliminated by Villarreal on the away goals rule.
 He netted a total of fourteen goals during the 2005–06 SPL season, the highest tally of his Ibrox career.